MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-register.md

 1. Open a PowerShell console as an admin.

 2. Run the following PowerShell commands to register your ASDK installation with Azure.
-You need to sign in to both your Azure billing Subscription ID and the local ASDK installation.
+Sign in to both your Azure billing Subscription ID and the local ASDK installation.
 If you don't have an Azure billing subscription ID yet, you can [create a free Azure account here](https://azure.microsoft.com/free/?b=17.06).
 Registering Azure Stack incurs no cost on your Azure subscription.<br><br>Set a unique name for the registration when you run the **Set-AzsRegistration** cmdlet.
 The **RegistrationName** parameter has a default value of **AzureStackRegistration**.
 However, if you use the same name on more than one instance of Azure Stack, the script will fail.

     ```powershell
     # Add the Azure cloud subscription environment name.